entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 > - **References**: Wang and Turner, 1985; Wang, 1989; Ginter and Sun, 2007
 > - **Comments**: The samples, numbered collectively as MH−1, were collected near the base of the Muhua Formation (middle Tournaisian, Siphonodella crenulata conodont Zone) in the vicinity of the  Muhua III Section of Hou et al. (1985: 11), Changshun, Guizhou, southern China.
 The GPS coordinates of the sampling site is N 2547’59’’ and E 10624’11’’.

-> Early Dinantian in NW Europe

-> Granton Shrimp Bed the coast of Burnmouth, the banks of the Whiteadder Water near Chirnside, the River Tweed near Coldstream, and the rocks near Tantallon Castle alongside the Firth of Forth

-> Pederpes from Scotland (Clack & Finney 2005).

-> East Lothian, Scotland;

-> Blue Beach, Nova Scotia in Canada (Anderson et al. 2015)
->
 > USA: Salem Limestone; Burlington limestone;

 Few Tournaisian fish localities have been known until recently (Clarkson 1985; Long 1989; Sallan & Coates 2010; Mansky & Lucas 2013; Sallan & Galimberti 2015; Mickle 2017, Richards et al. 2018),